lyteword/chspurgeon-tod/volume-4/psalm-98.md

 ### Verse 5-6

 The song and the stringed instruments belonged to the Levites, and the trumpets to the priests alone.
 Kitto says the trumpets did not join in the concert, but were sounded during certain regulated pauses in the vocal and instrumental music.
-The harps and voices made the sweetness, while the trumpets and horns added the strength; melody and energy should combine in the worship of God. *C.H.S.*
+The harps and voices made the sweetness, while the trumpets and horns added the strength; melody and energy should combine in the worship of God. *C. H. S.*

 ### Verse 6